wasabigeek/blog/content/blog/visitor-pattern-in-ruby-rubocop/index.md

 - the "original" `on_#{node_type}` methods will also execute `super`, which calls an "inherited" `on_#{node_type}` method (again defined in `Rubocop::AST::Traversal` via metaprogramming, see an example for [on_send](https://github.com/rubocop/rubocop-ast/blob/5b53037d322275cdd5082e4164f976146cc6c014/lib/rubocop/ast/traversal.rb#L154-L160)).
 - the "inherited" method loops through child nodes, again invoking the original `on_#{node_type}` methods in Commissioner, this time with the child nodes.

-I haven't dug up the *why* behind this particular design, my guess so far it (1) metaprogramming makes it easier to support new node types, and (2) this was a way to separate the traversal logic from the cop execution logic.
+I haven't dug up the *why* behind this particular design, my guess so far is (1) metaprogramming makes it easier to support new node types, and (2) this was a way to separate the traversal logic from the cop execution logic.

 Note that the classical visitor implementation doesn't dictate where traversal logic should go.
-In Rubocop, the main traversal is separate from both object structure and visitors, but in other situations it might work better to put the logic in the object structure (or some parts of it, e.g. composite elements) or in the visitor itself (e.g. if different visitors need to traverse in a different order)[^5].
+In Rubocop, the main traversal is separate from both object structure and visitors, but in other situations it might work better to put the logic in the object structure (or some parts of it, e.g. composite elements might encapsulate their traversal) or in the visitor itself (e.g. if different visitors need to traverse in a different order)[^5].

 [^5]: See "Who is responsible for traversing the object structure?" in Visitor chapter,  [Design Patterns book](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8)